CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     PermissionError: [Errno 13] Permission denied: '/usr/src/app/webtool/static/css/colours.css'
     ```

     The folder `/usr/src/app/webtool/static/css/` has `drwxr-xr-x` permissions.
-This means that only the owner `(root`) can write to it.
-The folder is not empty in the original image:
+This means that only the owner `(root`) can _w_rite to it.
+We can not use the emptyDir trick this time, because the folder is not empty in the original image:

     ```sh
     root@5878384231b9:/usr/src/app# ls webtool/static/css/ -alh